Understanding UX metrics for website success

 Calculation: (Number of users who used the feature / Total active users) × 100

-Retention and Churn Rate
+Retention and churn rate

 Retention rate measures the percentage of users who return to your product over time.
 Churn rate tracks those who stop using it.